Neighbourhood shopping centres in Montreal: Wilderton

 In 2016, First Capital announced plans to demolish the property and redeveloped it into a mixed-use residential and commercial project.
 The new complex will continue with the Wilderton namesake.

 The western portion of the mall, which housed the Metro grocery store and the Royal Bank, was demolished circa 2019.
 As part of the first phase of Wilderton's transformation, a brand new building was built on the mall's parking for the Royal Bank, Tim Hortons and several other tenants.
 Another two-story building is currently under construction for Metro, Pharmaprix, SAQ, and residences for seniors.

 As of 2021, the eastern part of the old shopping mall is still standing with all of its tenants.

 Pointe-Claire

 Centre Terrarium

-Centre Terrarium (formerly Terrarium Pointe-Claire until 1997) is as strip mall with two sectors located in Pointe-Claire, Quebec.
+Centre Terrarium (formerly Terrarium Pointe-Claire until 1997) is as strip mall with two sections located in Pointe-Claire, Quebec.
+It is currently owned by SmartCentres.
 Popular stores include Walmart, The Home Depot, Domino's Pizza, L'Equipeur, Tim Hortons, Pier 1 Imports, Pennington's and Subway.
 It also houses a free-standing TD Canada Trust.